sampozz/EmbeddedTuner/README.md

 - Enable the buzzer pressing joystick button and select the note you want to hear using user buttons.
 - Select the desired reference pitch using user buttons (this also changes the buzzer pitch).

+## Demo

+A video demonstration of the project is available on [YouTube](https://www.youtube.com/watch?v=kokgFW1Ngh8).

 ## Authors

-Samuele Pozzani, Enea Strambini, Luca Landolfo.
+Samuele Pozzani - Software development, video <br />
+Enea Strambini - 3D printing, testing, presentation <br />
+Luca Landolfo - Support

 # Requirements